 Soldier.
-Scholar.
 Revolutionary.
+Statesman.

 Hero of Two Worlds.

-He adopted the motto “Cur Non” (“Why Not?”) for his coat of arms and joined the Freemasons in 1775.
-Two years later, at the age of 20, and lured by the idea of a nation fighting for liberty, he bought a ship and sailed to America to volunteer in General George Washington’s army.
+He adopted the motto “Cur Non” (“Why Not?”) for his coat of arms and joined the Freemasons, who supported Enlightenment principles, in 1775.
+Two years later, at the age of 19, lured by the idea of a nation fighting for liberty and perhaps seeking revenge for the death of his father by a British cannon ball during the Seven Years’ War, Lafayette resigned his commission in the French military.
+He bought a ship and sailed to America, a difficult and lengthy voyage, to volunteer in the Continental Army under Gen. George Washington.

-He explained his attraction to the revolutionary cause in a letter to his wife: “The welfare of America is intimately connected with the happiness of all mankind; she will become the respectable and safe asylum of virtue, integrity, tolerance, equality, and a peaceful liberty.”
+He explained his attraction to the American cause in a letter to his wife: “The welfare of America is intimately connected with the happiness of all mankind; she will become the respectable and safe asylum of virtue, integrity, tolerance, equality, and a peaceful liberty.”

 On June 30, 1832, a month after the first students matriculated at Lafayette College, five of them—members of the Franklin Literary Society—wrote to Lafayette that they had made him an honorary member to pay “a feeble though sincere tribute of regard to a man who has proved his own and our country’s benefactor, and whose enlarged philanthropy as with a mantle of blessedness would cover the whole family of man.”